 When your goods arrive at a port they must be electronically 'arrived' on CHIEF - ie presented to customs.
 This is done by the submission of an 'arrival message' to CHIEF.
 Only those with a CHIEF 'loader' role may submit arrival messages to CHIEF.
 When the goods are cleared by customs - ie given permission to progress (P2P) – CHIEF sends an electronic message back.
 This electronic message provides confirmation that the export of your goods has legal authority.

 There are restrictions on the movement of some goods out of the UK.
 If you're exporting restricted goods you'll probably need an export licence.
-See our guide on sanctions, embargoes and restrictions.
+See sanctions, embargoes and restrictions.